TeX-Live/texlive-source/texk/texlive/w32_wrapper/readme.txt

-    If you prefer to call the script program simply by its name, copy and rename bin/win32/runscript.exe to <script-name>.exe and put it in bin/win32/ directory of your TeX Live installation or, if you don't have the write permissions there, somewhere else on the search path.
+    If you prefer to call the script program simply by its name, copy and rename bin/win32/runscript.exe to <script-name>.exe and put it somewhere on the search path.

   Wrapper structure